sumitpundir24/temp/writeup_template (2).md

 The fucntion find_lane_pixels() identify the lane pixels and fit there positions in polynomials.
 The steps used to identify lane are :

 Step 1 : Histogram calculation along the X axis. function calculate_histogram() calculates the histogram.

 Step 2 : Find the peaks of the left and right side of the lane in histogram.
 And divide the image into two windows (left and right).

 Step 3 : Count all non-zero points present in the window.

 Step 4 : Fit the polynomial using np.polyfit().

 The polynomial fit done again on the same points to transform pixels into meters for calculation of curvature.

 ![alt text][image5]

-Since consecutive frames is likely to have lane lines in roughly similar manner so search around prevously detected lane line.
 Searching around previosly detected lane line Since consecutive frames are likely to have lane lines in roughly similar positions, we search around a margin of 100 pixels of the previously detected lane lines using the function search_around_poly().

 ![alt text][image8]